World Building Guide for Dungeons and Dragons

 The Magic: Describe how magic works in the world and its impact on society

-Dungeons and Dragons spends a LOT of time defining how magic works in the world.
+Dungeons and Dragons spend a LOT of time defining how magic works in the world.
 Many different classes and monsters utilize magic in some way.
 However, that doesn’t mean that there aren’t ways to change how magic works from the standard rules in your world.

 Are there any special rules in your world?
 I once played a game where the dungeon master ruled that all divine spells were empowered for free without level adjustment.
 So I played a druid and used that to my advantage and as you can imagine that broke the game in many ways.
-I wouldn’t recommend creating a special rule unless it balanced or only a problem.
+I wouldn’t recommend creating a special rule unless it is balanced or only a problem.

 One of the best examples of this was the Dark Sun world.
 In Dark Sun any arcane spell cast sucked the life force out of living creatures and could also remove water from the world.
 Doesn’t sound like a big deal, but there were no gods in this world.
 Most of the magic performed was psionic in nature.
 By the time you are introduced to the Dark Sun world most of the world is now a barren desert and arcane magic users are hunted down and killed on sight.